Are you struggling with the aftermath of a damaging religious or spiritual experience?

 Finding the Right Help Can Be Daunting

-The good news, however, is that with the help of a compassionate and self-connected therapist experienced and educated in this area, you can begin to heal.
-Much like the lotus flower, the muddy waters of our wounds can be fertile ground for transformation.
+The good news is that healing is possible.
+With the guidance of a compassionate therapist who specializes in religious trauma, you can begin to recover and reclaim your sense of self.
+Much like a lotus flower, the muddy waters of your wounds can be fertile ground for transformation.

 Soul In Motion is Here to Help you Recover from Religious Trauma & Spiritual Abuse and Get Empowered!

-• CBT to address PTSD symptoms and negative thought patterns
+• Cognitive Behavioral Therapy (CBT): To address PTSD symptoms and negative thought patterns

-• Acceptance and Commitment Therapy to help you reconnect with your values
+• Acceptance and Commitment Therapy (ACT): To help you reconnect with your core values

-• Somatic practices to release trauma stored in the body and regain a healthy connection to your body and all its functions
+• Somatic Therapy: To release trauma stored in the body and restore a healthy connection with yourself

 Even if you are curious about religious trauma or spiritual abuse therapy, you might have some questions…